radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 Network Bandwidth: Minimum 1Gbps, low latency

 Memory: 16 GB minimum.
 For most production deployments, more than 16 GB of memory is required.
-For more details on sizing, see the Hardware Sizing Guide.
+For more details on sizing, see the [RadiantOne Hardware Sizing Guide](/documentation/hardware-sizing-guide/01-introduction).

 Hard Drive: 500 GB of disk space (the hard disk usage will vary depending on log types/levels that are enabled and the desired log history to maintain).
 The recommended minimum data transfer rate is 150 MB/sec.